chathurasudarsha/LogTargetFile/README.md

 `logMessageContainer` is a array of log messages units ['timestamp','prefix','level','category','message'].

-You can sort or remove log messages units using `logMessageContainer`
+You can sort and change log messages units using `logMessageContainer`

 `prefixContainer` is a array of prefix units ['ip','userId','sessionId'].

-You can sort or remove log messages prefix using `prefixContainer`
+You can sort and change log messages prefix using `prefixContainer`